Polynomial-time isomorphism test for $k$-generated extensions of abelian groups: Preliminaries

-Subgroups of \( A \) will be specified by their generating sets; we note that any set of generators of a subgroup can be reduced to a set of size polynomial in \( l \) in polynomial time.
+Subgroups of \( A \) will be specified by their generating sets; we note that any set of generators \( S \subseteq A \) of a subgroup can be reduced to a set of size at most \( t \) in time polynomial in \( |S| \) and~\( l \).
 Homomorphisms from \( A \) into some other group are specified by listing images of \( e_1, \dots, e_t \) under the homomorphism in question.
 We refer the reader to~\cite[Chapter~2]{iuliana-thesis} for a list of polynomial-time algorithms for abelian groups given by cyclic generators.
 Observe also, that if the group \( A \) is given by its Cayley table, then in time polynomial in \( |A| \) one can compute a representation of \( A \) by cyclic generators together with an explicit isomorphism from \( A \) to \( \mathbb{Z}_{n_1} \oplus \dots \oplus \mathbb{Z}_{n_t} \), see, for instance,~\cite{kayal}.